TotalTaxAmount/TotalTaxAmount/README.md

 ![](https://komarev.com/ghpvc/?username=TotalTaxAmount)
 ## Hello!
-I am TotalTaxAmount, currently I am in High School,  I love to climb and also work with computers.
-I have experience with Java, Kotlin, Python, and Nix.
-I also know a decent bit of Javascript and web devlopment.
-Currently I am learning Rust and C. Right now I am interested in low level programming and hardware reverse engineering.
+I am currently a high school student.
+I have always found computers very intersting since as long as I can remeber.
+When I am not working on computer related projects I love to climb and hike.

 Languges:
 <p>